SlashDB/react-slashdb/README.md

 react-slashdb is an SDK for use in React projects.
 It provides easy integration with SlashDB as a middleware solution for interaction with relational databases.
 The exposed methods allow for connecting to a database by providing minimal configuration information, and also provide built-in capability for state management of incoming data when using the React geared part of the package.
 It makes use of the [SlashDB Javascript SDK](https://github.com/SlashDB/js-slashdb).

-Learn more about _SlashDB - REST API to Databases for Reading & Writing_ at www.slashdb.com and from it's [user guide](https://docs.slashdb.com/user-guide/).
+Learn more about _SlashDB - REST API to Databases for Reading & Writing_ at https://www.slashdb.com and in the [user guide](https://docs.slashdb.com/user-guide/).

 ## Documentation

-Check out the [SlashDB documentation](https://www.slashdb.com/documentation/) to learn about all the methods and functions used in SlashDB that are exposed by this SDK.
+Check out the [SDK documentation](https://slashdb.github.io/react-slashdb/docs/) to learn about all the methods and functions that are available.

 ## Quick Start Guide